Boris Yeltsin: 1996 presidential election

 In mid-1996, Chubais and Yeltsin recruited a team of a handful of financial and media oligarchs to bankroll the Yeltsin campaign and guarantee favorable media coverage to the president on national television and in leading newspapers.
 In return, Chubais allowed well-connected Russian business leaders to acquire majority stakes in some of Russia's most valuable state-owned assets.
-Led by the efforts of Mikhail Lesin, the media painted a picture of a fateful choice for Russia, between Yeltsin and a "return to totalitarianism."
+Led by the efforts of Mikhail Lesin, the media painted a picture of a fateful choice for Russia, between Yeltsin and a "return to totalitarianism".
 The oligarchs even played up the threat of civil war if a Communist was elected president.

-The American president, Bill Clinton, also committed himself to the campaign.
-American advisors were sent, on instruction from the White House, to join the campaign team of the sitting Russian president to teach new electoral techniques.
+U.S. president Bill Clinton also threw his support behind Yeltsin's campaign.
+At the White House's direction, American advisors were sent to join the campaign team of the sitting Russian president to teach new electoral techniques.
 Several European governments also showed their support for Yeltsin.
-French Prime Minister Alain Juppé visited Moscow on February 14, the day Yeltsin's candidacy was announced, and said he hoped the election campaign would be "an opportunity to highlight the achievements of President Yeltsin's reform policy."
-On the same day, German Chancellor Helmut Kohl visited Moscow, where he presented Yeltsin as "an absolutely reliable partner who has always respected his commitments."
+French Prime Minister Alain Juppé visited Moscow on 14 February, the day Yeltsin's candidacy was announced, and said he hoped the election campaign would be "an opportunity to highlight the achievements of President Yeltsin's reform policy".
+On the same day, German Chancellor Helmut Kohl visited Moscow, describing Yeltsin as "an absolutely reliable partner who has always respected his commitments".

-Yeltsin campaigned energetically, dispelling concerns about his health, and maintained a high media profile.
+Yeltsin campaigned energetically, dispelling concerns about his health and maintaining a high media profile.
 To boost his popularity, Yeltsin promised to abandon some of his more unpopular economic reforms, boost welfare spending, end the war in Chechnya, and pay wage and pension arrears.
 Yeltsin had benefited from the approval of a US$10.2 billion International Monetary Fund loan to Russia, which helped to keep his government afloat.

-Zyuganov, who lacked Yeltsin's resources and financial backing, saw his strong initial lead whittled away.
-After the first round on 16 June, Yeltsin appointed a highly popular candidate Alexander Lebed, who finished in third place in the first round, secretary of the Security Council of Russia, sacked at the latter's behest defence minister Pavel Grachev, and on 20 June sacked a number of his siloviki, one of them being his chief of presidential security Alexander Korzhakov, viewed by many as Yeltsin's éminence grise.
+Zyuganov, who lacked Yeltsin's resources and financial backing, saw his early lead gradually erode.
+After the first round of voting on 16 June, Yeltsin appointed Alexander Lebed, a popular candidate who had finished in third place in the first round, as secretary of the Security Council of Russia.
+At Lebed's behest, Yeltsin fired defense minister Pavel Grachev and, on 20 June, sacked a number of his siloviki, one of them being his chief of presidential security Alexander Korzhakov, viewed by many as Yeltsin's éminence grise.
 In the run-off on 3 July, with a turnout of 68.9%, Yeltsin won 53.8% of the vote and Zyuganov 40.7%, with the rest (5.9%) voting "against all".